 While our kitchen was in pretty decent condition, it wasn’t our style.
 We think it’s important to create a space that reflects your personality, tells your story, and ultimately makes you happy.
 This kitchen was functional, but it didn’t feel “ours” and we were ready to put our stamp on it.

 As we planned our RV kitchen renovation, our first instinct was to purchase counters from Ikea.
 We figured this would be one of the most affordable options, plus it would simplify the project vs. building them ourselves, a huge plus considering our massive to-do list and time constraints.

-However, we had to consider the amount of weight we would be adding to our RV, something you don’t need to stress about in a sticks and bricks home.
+However, we had to consider the amount of weight we would be adding to our RV, something you don’t need to stress about in a residential home.
 What we discovered is most wood counters were at least an inch thick, with the majority being closer to an inch and a half.
 While this is beautiful, it also means more weight.
 Womp Womp.

 We tried finding options through other companies that were closer to 3/4″ thick but those turned out to be out of our budget.

 It was at this point we looked into additional options including using contact-paper, plywood, faux-wood laminate, or a more green-friendly option, but nothing made us as excited as using real wood.